jonjau/countdown/README.md

 # countdown
 Countdown timer with a simple Qt5 GUI.
+Opens a file/folder (through Powershell) when done.